bimspot/bcf-toolkit/src/bcf-toolkit/README.md

 converter.JsonToBcfZip(source, target);
 ```

-Furthermore `BCF` archive can be consumed as a stream.
-The version of the source
-is established by the code, then the class lets the nested converter object to
+#### Stream-based conversion
+The library supports consuming `BCF` archives as streams.
+The code determines
-do the conversion to BCF 3.0 accordingly.
+the version of the source and delegates the conversion to the appropriate nested
+converter object, converting it to `BCF` 3.0 as needed.

+##### BCF from Stream

 ```csharp
 using BcfToolkit;